haskell-beam/beam/docs/index.md

     - <backend>
 ```

+!!! note "Note"
-NB: the commit will need to be changed to whatever the latest commit of master
+    the commit will need to be changed to whatever the latest commit of master is,
-is, or whichever commit you want to build from even.
+    or whichever commit you want to build from even.

 and add the following to your `.cabal` file, in the `build-depends` section: